sajajaber/yearbook/README.md

 | **Media Caption Generation** | Generates descriptive captions for uploaded media to help administrators and editors complete media metadata. |
 | **Media Tag Generation** | Generates relevant tags for uploaded media to improve organization and discoverability within the media library. |

-### AI Content Generation

-AI can assist with generating content for:

-- Graduate biographies
-- Event summaries

-Generated content can be reviewed before being used as final published content.

-The system maintains AI-generation records and supports review states such as:

-- Pending review
-- Approved
-- Rejected
-- Edited

----

-### AI Caption Generation

-The media management interface provides AI-assisted caption generation.

-When working with an uploaded media item, users can request an AI-generated caption and then review or edit the result before saving it.

----

-### AI Tag Generation

-The media system also provides AI-assisted tag suggestions.

-These suggestions help classify and organize media content so that it can be more easily discovered and managed within the media library.

----

-### Semantic Search

-The public yearbook includes semantic search functionality.

-Instead of relying only on exact keyword matching, the search system uses the application's semantic search service to interpret user queries and identify relevant yearbook content.

-Semantic search can be used to discover relevant:

-- Graduates
-- Events
-- Yearbook content
-- Related information

-The search functionality is integrated into the public yearbook rather than being limited to the administration area.

 ---

 ## Role-Based Access Control